Dens Park: History

-Following Dundee's successful league campaign during the 1998–99 season, Dens park had to be redeveloped to adhere to the new Scottish Premier League seat-capacity guidelines.
-Dundee were therefore required to redevelop the East and West terraces.
-Barr Stadium Construction were charged with the task of removing the existing concrete terraces and the construction of two 3,000-seat stands.
-The stands were built in a record time of 82 days for the start of the 1999–00 season.
-The two near-identical single-tier Bobby Cox and Bob Shankly Stands sit at either end of the ground.
-The former usually houses home supporters while the latter houses the away supporters.
-A new Club Shop and ticket office were also built.
+Following Dundee's promotion to the newly-founded Scottish Premier League in 1998, Dens Park had to be redeveloped to meet SPL seating capacity rules.
+Existing concrete terraces on the eastern and western ends of the ground were removed and two 3,000-seat stands were built in a record time of 82 days for the start of the 1998–99 season.
+The near-identical single-tier stands were named to honour Bobby Cox and Bob Shankly; the former usually houses home supporters while the latter houses the away fans.
+A new club shop and ticket office were also built.
 Undersoil heating was installed in 2005.
+Dens Park was named best pitch in the First Division in 2008.